jeremygustine/guitar-tuner-post/post.md

 > A fast Fourier transform (FFT) is an algorithm that computes the discrete Fourier transform (DFT) of a sequence, or its inverse (IDFT).
 Fourier analysis converts > a signal from its original domain (often time or space) to a representation in the frequency domain and vice versa.
 The DFT is obtained by decomposing a sequence > of values into components of different frequencies.

 Ok...so what does that mean?
 Real-world audio signals are complex and contain a variety of frequency information.
-For our purposes, the FFT will convert the signal into an array of numbers that we can use to figure out which frequencies are the most prominent in the signal.
+For our purposes, the FFT will convert the signal into an set of numbers that we can use to figure out which frequencies are the most prominent in the signal.
 Let's take a look at a few pictures to make this more concrete.

 ![440 Hz Sine Wave](./images/440_clean_sine.png)
 ![440 Hz FFT plot](./images/440_clean_fft.png)